Snapcart raises $10M to shed light on consumer spending in emerging markets

 But they are getting a better idea now.

 Snapcart claims to have more than 700,000 users in its two markets.
-Data from those users is powering insight and reports that over 75 clients — including major names like Unilever, L’Oreal and Nestlé — have come to the startup to gain access to.
+Data from those users is powering insight and Snapcart reports that more than 75 clients — including major names like Unilever, L’Oreal and Nestlé — have come to the startup to gain access to it.

 The next challenge is to go further.